Bonte Farm

 Landscape Use and Design Benefits

-• Shade and Specimen Tree: Delivers dappled shade and acts as a stunning focal point with springtime golden blooms and glowing green bark.
+- Shade and Specimen Tree: Provides dappled shade and serves as a magnificent focal point with golden spring flowers and vibrant green bark.

-• Xeriscape Gardens: Blue Palo Verde is an essential feature for low-water, water-wise landscape designs, perfectly suited for desert-style gardens.
+- Xeriscape Gardens: Blue Paloalto Verde is a key element for low-water, water-wise landscape styles, suited for desert-themed gardens.

-• Desert Native Gardens: The tree is ideal for echoing the authentic, Southwestern visual signature.
+- Desert Native Gardens: The tree complements Southwestern design with authentic visual appeal.

-• Park and Street Tree: The thornless trait makes it a safe, low-maintenance option for public spaces, parks, and paths with heavy foot traffic.
+- Park and Street Tree: Its thornless nature makes it safe and easy to maintain in public parks and pathways with heavy traffic.

 Wildlife Attraction